Please login to your Sampan Travel account.

 On the auspicious date of 8th of August 1988, at 8 minutes past 8 in the morning, dockworkers along the Rangoon River went on strike.
 The news spread fast and soon thousands of people were making their way to sites such as Maha Bandoola Park in the town centre and Shwedagon Pagoda.
 Pro-democracy speeches were made and the national anthem was sung.
 When night fell, electricity in downtown Rangoon was cut off and loud speakers demanded that the protesters return home.
 Many, principally the young, remained where they were.
 Not long after army vans pulled up and opened fire on the crowd.
 Over 3000 protestors were killed.

-Instead of quelling the revolt, the military’s use of violence inflamed the situation further.
+General Ne Win had said in a public broadcast: "If the army shoots, it has not tradition of shooting into the air.
+It shoots straight to kill."
+However instead of quelling the revolt, the military’s use of violence inflamed the situation further.
 Protests continued and multiplied throughout the country, met with bloody repression by the army, who in one incident fired upon doctors and nurses outside Rangoon General Hospital.
 Over the next month others went on strike including the police, top diplomats, and the Burmese Broadcasting Corporation.
 The army went quiet and a state of near anarchy took over the country.

 Aung San Suu Kyi, daughter of General Aung San, was in Burma at the time, having remained in England after studying at the University of Oxford and marrying and bearing two sons with British academic Michael Aris.
 In 1988 Aung San Suu Kyi (also referred to as ‘Daw Aung San Suu Kyi’, or simply ‘The Lady’) was back in her homeland to tend to her ailing mother.
 However as she began to see injured and bloodied protesters admitted into the hospital where her mother was being treated, she rapidly became embroiled with the pro-democracy movement.